-The kiln technologies currently employed in developing countries require anywhere between 20 and 100 workers per kiln.
-The workforce is often family or village based and also employs child labour.
+The kiln technologies currently employed in developing countries require anywhere between 20 and 150 workers per kiln.
+The workforce is often family or village based, the industry also employs child labour.

-In some settings this backbreaking, mindless and illegal work is carried out by children as young as eight years old.
+In some settings this backbreaking and illegal work is carried out by children as young as eight years old.
 They work from sunrise to sunset with the best workers carrying up to 1,500 bricks a day at 12 bricks, 2.5 kg per brick (30kgs) a load.
-By the end of the day they will have moved three tonnes of bricks and will have earned 15 rupees, or about US$0.50.
+By the end of the day they will have moved three tones of bricks and will have earned 15 rupees, or about US$0.50.